budarin/babel-preset-perf/README.md

 }
 ```

-After finding such "defective" packages, it is advisable to write them an issue that it is bad to do this, as well as inform me so that I can keep a list of such "bad" packages 😊.
+After finding such "defective" packages, it is advisable to write them an issue that it is bad to do this, as well as inform me so that I can keep a list of such "bad" packages.

 ## Do you have any ideas for transformations?